 5. Learn the difference between negative and abusive reviews

 Negative reviews contain constructive criticism.
-Abusive reviews are vague, irrational or contain profanities.
+Abusive reviews, on the other hand, are vague, irrational or contain profanities.
 In the latter case, the best policy is to delete them immediately.
 Be sure to follow up directly with the reviewer via email.
-Let them know why you deleted their comments but that you’d be more than happy listening to their specific concerns.
+Let them know that you’d be more than happy to listen to their specific concerns.

 7. Share them around

-Share your best reviews on Facebook, Instagram and Twitter and encourage your renters to do the same.
+Share your best reviews on Facebook, Instagram, and Twitter and encourage your renters to do the same.
 By engaging via social media, you’re increasing exposure to your business, as you’re more likely to reach new users.

 It’s simple: the more reviews you get, you more bookings you’re likely to incur.
 Compiling reviews actually improves your vacation rental website’s SEO, meaning your site will be found quicker on search sites such as Google.